MehmetAO/MehmetAO/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: My little fingers are curvy

-A mechanical engineer loves coding, planning to start a new carrer as a developper.
+A mechanical engineer loves coding, planning to start a new carrer as a software developper.